TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 8/Acts 8.14.md

 ---

-Now when the apostles that were at Jerusalem heard that Samaria had received the word of God, they sent unto them Peter and John:
+Now when the apostles who were at Jerusalem heard that Samaria had received the word of God, they sent Peter and John to them,